Login to eMerchantGateway

 When Do Consumers Find Out About Fraud?

-The only real way to amend credit card fraud is by catching it early and alerting one’s bank.
+The only real way to amend credit card processing fraud is by catching it early and alerting one’s bank.
 Experts agree that the earlier the card owner is able to detect fraudulent charges and cancel the card, the easier it will be to refund the funds and protect the individual’s identity.

 Luckily, studies have shown that because of new technologies that allow the card owner to be notified about suspicious charges, the time between an intrusion and detection have fallen in recent years.
 In 2015, the median number of days between intrusion and detection was 80.5 days, while in 2016, that number fell to just 49 days.